-Athletics and Extracurricular Activities
+Athletics and Extracurricular Activities (Grades 8-12)

 The role of the secondary school is preparation of students to become useful and productive citizens.
-One of the avenues available to fulfill this goal is our athletic and extracurricular activities program.
+One of the avenues available to fulfill this goal is our athletic and extracurricular activities.
 A well developed, coordinated and properly coached program will assist the student in becoming a well-balanced person capable of adjusting to life's changes.
+There are no requirements or expectations for student athletes involving participation in out-of-season activities, nor will there be any consequences if they chose [sic] not to participate.